Kovacsl99/arcade-game-clone/README.md

 ## Play
-- You can play with this game the following link: https://kovacsl99.github.io/arcade-game-clone/ or you can download this project and open the index.html in your browswer
+- You can play with this game the following link: https://kovacsl99.github.io/arcade-game-clone/ or you can download this project and open the index.html in your browser
-- You can control the character with the arrow keys
+- After you click the start button you can control the character with the arrow keys

 ## Rules
 - The goal of the player is to reach the water, without colliding into any one of the enemies.